-Psychometry Reading Reveals Terror at Custer’s Last Stand
+Psychometry Reveals Terror at Custer’s Last Stand

-Reportedly, Custer had anticipated quickly subduing an uprising that consisted of mainly of Cheyenne and Sioux Indians.
-What he hadn’t counted on was the gross underestimation of how many warriors were present.
-This group had come together for one last congregation of the great tribes under the leadership of Sitting Bull.
-Their warriors had amassed in the thousands at what we call today, The Little Bighorn.
+Reportedly, Custer had anticipated quickly subduing an uprising that consisted primarily of Cheyenne and Sioux Indians.
+What he hadn’t counted on was the gross underestimation of how many warriors were actually present.
+This group of warriors had come together for one last congregation of the great tribes under the leadership of Chief Sitting Bull.
+The Indian warriors were camped in the thousands at what we call today, The Little Bighorn, in Southeast Montana.

-“I was hurt.
-This was found in a desolate area… I was with other people.. .close to a stream… want to get on my horse… I am hurt and want to get across the stream to an area on a hill about 150 yards away where I can defend myself.”
-He continues with, “I want to take off a black boot… I was shot… I am in pain but still running.”
-Starkel goes on to say, I am crossing the stream with a few others… the larger group is elsewhere… I am a big man but have no hat… people are chasing me… one has a bull’s eye painted on his chest… this spur was found on the other side after I crossed the stream to climb the high ridges in a panic to leave… I want to cross the river and go north to the main body but can’t. … The enemies have backed away… they don’t have time to play with us… They go back to fight the main body in the northwest…” (This must be Custer’s group he is referring to.)
+Starkel: “I was hurt.
+This was found in a desolate area… I was with other people… close to a stream… want to get on my horse… I am hurt and want to get across the stream to an area on a hill about 150 yards away where I can defend myself.”
+Starkel continues with, “I want to take off a black boot… I was shot… I am in pain but still running.”
+Starkel goes on to say, “I am crossing the stream with a few others… the larger group is elsewhere… I am a big man but have no hat… people are chasing me… one has a bull’s eye painted on his chest… this spur was found on the other side after I crossed the stream to climb the high ridges in a panic to leave… I want to cross the river and go north to the main body but can’t. … The enemies have backed away… they don’t have time to play with us… They go back to fight the main body in the northwest…” (This must be Custer’s main group he is referring to.)
 Starkel goes on to say, “This man did not survive the skirmish.”

 In another session, Starkel was handed a .50-caliber Martin primed Army shell case.
 The psychic impressions related from this particular object was as follows:

-Many historians who knew the battle as well as anyone could, were amazed at the information Starkel came through with.
+Many historians who knew the battle as well as anyone, were amazed at the information Starkel came through with.
 Starkel, with nothing to go on but a rusty spur and a shell casing, pretty much described the terrain and mentioned both battles.
 Furthermore, Starkel accurately described where each artifact had been found.

 Another small yet significant piece of verification came about when the psychic was handed a Spencer rifle cartridge and asked to read the impression on it.